Wahoo KICKR RUN treadmill review – can Wahoo do for treadmill running what they did for indoor cycling?

 Getting to grips with RunFree mode

-That simplified console means it’s really easy to get started on this treadmill – it’s extremely intuitive – just tap the paddle to increase the pace.
+That simplified console means it’s really easy to get started on this treadmill.
+It’s extremely intuitive to use: just tap the paddle to increase the pace.
 Pairing with Zwift was also quick and easy.
 Wahoo say the treadmill deck has been designed to mimic the feel of running on hard packed trail.
 In practice, it feels solid with a good level of energy return, but without that spongy feeling you can sometimes get on gym treadmills.

 The feature I was most excited about on this treadmill is the RunFree mode.
 The treadmill is fitted with an optical sensor and a time of flight sensor to detect exactly where you are on the belt, adjusting the speed to match your pace.
-This means you haven’t got that unnatural feeling of trying to keep up with the relentless churn of the treadmill’s pace – you’re in control, just like you would be running outdoors.
-Getting to grips with RunFree took around 30s – 1 minute of accidentally flip flopping between sprinting and walking.
-If you’ve ever tried to run on a curved, self-powered treadmill – it’s a fairly similar sensation.
+This means you haven’t got that unnatural feeling of trying to keep up with the relentless churn of the treadmill’s pace.
+You set the pace and you’re in control, just like you would be running outdoors.
+Getting to grips with RunFree took around 30s-1 minute of accidentally flip flopping between sprinting and walking.
+If you’ve ever tried to run on a curved, self-powered treadmill, it’s a fairly similar sensation.
 The difference being that this treadmill detects you’ve slowed down far quicker and quickly adjusts the belt to match.

-Once I’d got the hang of it, RunFree was actually really cool.
-It takes away the mindless trudging element of running on the treadmill – you do actually have to focus on pushing your own pace.
+Once I’d got the hang of it, RunFree was really fun.
+It takes away the mindless trudging element of running on the treadmill – you do actually have to focus on pushing your own pace which makes treadmill running feel more engaging.

 Putting the Wahoo KICKR Run through its paces